srsudar/eg/eg/examples/tail.md

     tail -c 10 file.txt

-print a file starting by line 10
+print a file starting at line 10

     tail +10 file.txt

-print and monitor the last lines of a file as it grow
+print and monitor the last lines of a file as it grows

     tail -f file.txt

 # Basic Usage

-print the last lines of a file
+Print the last lines of a file:

     tail <file>